Dave McKigney: Early life

 Born in Toronto, Ontario.
-At age 17, he began wrestling at amateur wrestling level in the Toronto area.
+At age 17, he began wrestling at the amateur wrestling level in the Toronto area.
 McKigney began training in the early 1950s as he was trained by Red Garner in Southern Ontario.

 Professional wrestling career

 Early career

 Started wrestling in Toronto for Maple Leaf Wrestling as the "Flying Frenchman' Jacques Dubois.
-He would start training Terrible Ted, an American black bear, stood 7"0 and weighed 600 lbs.
-Ted was declawed and detoothed, and travelled with a carnival in his early years, When the carnival went bankrupt in the early 1950s, McKigney adopted and trained him.
+He would start training Terrible Ted, an American black bear, who stood 7' and weighed 600 lbs.
+Ted was declawed and detoothed, and travelled with a carnival in his early years.
+When the carnival went bankrupt in the early 1950s, McKigney adopted and trained him.
 On Boxing Day in 1958, before 8,250 fans, "Terrible" Ted defeated his mentor McKigney at Maple Leaf Gardens in Toronto.
 He wrestled three more matches for Maple Leaf Wrestling to start 1959, then headed to Stampede Wrestling in Calgary, working Stampede Wrestling's territory across Alberta and Saskatchewan.
 He also had a couple of matches for Tri-State Sports in Idaho.

-With Terrible Ted, McKigney eventually grew out his hair long and had a scruffy beard and wrestled under the Bearman and Wildman gimmicks.
+With Terrible Ted, McKigney eventually grew his hair out long with a scruffy beard and wrestled under the Bearman and Wildman gimmicks.